What is a Maryland LLC?

 Record the address of the LLC in Maryland on the official request.

 The name and address of the Resident Agent hired to perform service for the LLC is a requirement.

 |Annual Personal Property Tax Due||April 15|

 How to File a Maryland LLC

 - Choose Your Maryland LLC Name: Choosing a name for your business is pretty straightforward, but you will need to be sure your selection conforms to state law.
 Your company name must include one of the following designators: Limited Liability Company, L.L.C., LLC, L.C., or LC.
 The name you choose cannot already be on file with the State.

 - Submit Articles of Organization: To form an LLC you must submit Articles of Organization to the Department of Assessments and Taxation.
-There is a $100 filing fee.
+There is a $100 filing fee (plus a credit card processing fee).
 This document can be filed online or delivered by mail, fax or in-person.

 - Designate a Resident Agent: All entities are required by law to appoint a resident agent to accept service of process and other official business mail on behalf of the company.
 This individual or service must have a physical office location within the State where certified mail can be reliably delivered throughout the year.